 They surrounded themselves with a strong cast including Wilfred Hyde-White, Harry Andrews, Robert Helpmann, Peter Cushing and even Desmond Llewelyn as a Roman soldier!
 The plays opened on 10th May 1951 and, despite some critics who claimed Olivier was lowering his standards to meet his lesser talented wife, the double production was a great success with London theatre audiences.

-Esmond played Belzanor in the Shaw play and Menas in the Shakespeare and, together with the rest of the cast at the St James's Theatre had the pleasure of performing to Winston Churchill who, as was his usual custom, booked three seats, one for himself, one for his daughter Mary and another for his hat and coat.
+Esmond played Belzanor in the Shaw play and Menas in the Shakespeare.
+One evening, the cast had the pleasure of performing to Winston Churchill who, as was his usual custom, booked three seats, one for himself, one for his daughter Mary and another for his hat and coat.
 Churchill clearly enjoyed the evening.
 "By Jove," he remark to Olivier about Vivien Leigh after the performance, "she's a corker!"

 Esmond as Menas in Olivier's 1951 production